Make a Difference Today!

 Did you know that there are local, national and international companies that match dollar-for-dollar what their employees donate to charity?
 A number of these corporations also provide cash contributions for employees that spend a specific number of hours volunteering at a nonprofit.
 In addition, companies and corporations also contribute to local communities in a variety of ways such as:

-If you made a donation or are planning a donation to the Greater Alabama Council, Boy Scouts of America, all you have to do is ask your Human Resource, Marketing, Public Relations or Community Relations department if your company has a matching gift or volunteer match program.
+If you made a donation or are planning a donation to the Greater Alabama Council, Scouting America, all you have to do is ask your Human Resource, Marketing, Public Relations or Community Relations department if your company has a matching gift or volunteer match program.
 If the answer is YES, then follow these steps:

 Once you have completed the above steps, you are done.
 We’ll take care of the rest.
 Once we receive your forms, we process and mail them to your employer’s benefits department or corporate headquarters.
 Your employer will mail a matching gift check directly back to us and your annual donation will be increased based upon the amount of the matching gift check.
 Thank you to all of the companies that are in our matching gift program for their significant support of Scouting in Alabama.